Yamaguchi-gumi: Leadership

 In 1997, then-powerful wakagashira Masaru Takumi was assassinated by underlings of then-wakagashira-hosa (deputy underboss) Taro Nakano.
 After this assassination, they were unable to choose a new wakagashira for more than eight years.
 As a result, leadership of the organization became weaker.
-Finally, in 2005, wakagashira-hosa Shinobu Tsukasa (then kumichō of the Hirota-gumi) was chosen as new wakagashira and shortly afterward, in August 2005, Tsukasa inherited the position of the 6th kumichō of the Yamaguchi-gumi.
+In 2005, wakagashira-hosa Shinobu Tsukasa (then kumichō of the Hirota-gumi) was chosen as new wakagashira and shortly afterward, in August 2005, Tsukasa inherited the position of the 6th kumichō of the Yamaguchi-gumi.

 Under Tsukasa's leadership, the 6th Yamaguchi-gumi has resumed expansion.
 Kiyoshi Takayama, kumichō of the Kodo-kai, was elected as wakagashira.
 They absorbed the Tokyo-based gang Kokusui-kai, acquiring lucrative turf in the capital.
 Tsukasa was imprisoned in December 2005 for illegal gun possession, and was released in April 2011 after serving nearly six years in jail.

 Sanctions

 In February 2012 the U.S. Treasury Department announced a freeze on American-owned assets controlled by the organization and its top two leaders.
 The Obama administration imposed sanctions on the Yamaguchi-gumi as one of four key transnational organized crime groups, along with the Brothers' Circle from Russia, the Camorra from Italy, and Los Zetas from Mexico.